-The Finance Office at the Diocese of Sacramento is a prime resource for the facts needed by the Pastor concerning parish real estate, its title, history or other data, the interpretation of the real estate sections of this manual and the initial feasibility of any specific real estate proposal the Pastor may be considering.
-No particular formality needs to be followed in contacting the Finance Office for these purposes.
+The Finance Office at the Diocese of Sacramento is the prime resource for the facts needed by the Pastor concerning parish real estate, its title, history or other data, the interpretation of the real estate sections of this manual and the initial feasibility of any specific real estate proposal the Pastor may be considering.
+These are services provided by the Diocese under the Parish Services Agreement, and no particular formality needs to be followed in contacting the Finance Office for these purposes.
 A telephone call (916.733.0277) or simple memorandum of inquiry is welcomed.